Archambault Boats

-Archambault Boats was a French boat builder based in Dangé-Saint-Romain.
+Archambault Boats (Bateaux Archambault in french) was a French boat builder based in Dangé-Saint-Romain.
 The company specialized in the design and manufacture of monohull fibreglass sailboats.

 History

-Archambault Shipyard was founded in 1959 by Emmanuel Archambault.
+Archambault Shipyard was founded in 1954 by Jean Archambault.
 The company ran into financial problems in 2011.
 In November 2012, Gilles Caminade purchased the business retaining Emmanuel Archambault as general manager.
 In 2015, Archambault was intended to be purchased by BG Race, a company founded in 2013 by Louis Burton and Servane Escoffier, who wanted to move production to Saint-Malo, planning to call it Archambault by BG Race, but the transaction was not completed.
 At the end of 2017 the partners sold Archambault to the pilot and amateur yachtsman Jean-Charles Thomas, who had planned to restart production, but by 2023 there was no indication this had been achieved and operations seem to have come to an end in 2014.

 The first designs produced were the Brick and the Atlante in the late 1960s.
 The smallest boat produced was the Archambault Bagheera, which entered production in 1968 and had a length overall of 19.68 ft.

 The company used the design services of Joubert Nivelt Design for many of its racers, including the 2012 Archambault A27.